 The focus should be on the two of you, not your clothing, so wear something flattering but not too distracting.
 It should also be representative of who you are as a couple.
 If you’re more of a jeans and t-shirt couple, something casual will probably be best.
 If clothes are your passion, feel free to make it more dressy.
 In general, solids work better than patterns.

 How can our friends and family see our images?

-In addition to the disk that is included with all wedding day shoots, you’ll also have access to an online proof album which is perfect for sharing with friends and family.
+In addition to the files that are included with all wedding day shoots, you’ll also have access to an online proof album which is perfect for sharing with friends and family.
 They can use it to view the images and order prints through it if they choose to.